This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 Sometimes things kids are grateful are surface things like video games or Netflix subscriptions.
 But sometimes what they are grateful for might

-Since my family includes teenagers and young adults who are sometimes in a mood, we also have a “pass” clause added in to our gratitude practice.
-Anyone can pass anytime they feel like it and there is absolutely no judgement or hassling to participate.
+Since my family includes teenagers and young adults who are sometimes in a mood, we also have a “pass” clause added to our gratitude practice.
+Anyone can pass anytime they feel like it and there is absolutely no judgment or hassling to participate.
 The ability to pass has been used surprisingly infrequently, so starting a practice like this can work even with older kids.

 2. Spend a Few Minutes Reading Aloud as a Family